 Poor and overworked soils, lack of resources to buy chemicals to keep off pests and disease, and water shortages are all to blame.
 Poor sanitation leads to dangerous untreated effluents causing drinking water pollution.

 All contribute to problems of malnutrition and disease.

 The HH-2 Horticultural System enables any school or community to grow its own fruit and vegetables with a much higher standard of nutrition than conventionally grown food.

-Because the soil structure is kept in tact more nutrients become available to the plants grown and this will change the nutritional quality of the diet and hence the children’s full capacity for development.
-With Good Gardeners they will also learn a most important skill – how to protect their water sources, produce their own healthy food adopt a more Vegan style diet and improve their environment.
+Because the soil structure is kept in tact more nutrients become available to the plants grown (mycorrhiza science) and this will change the nutritional quality of the diet and hence the children’s full capacity for development.
+With Good Gardeners they will also learn a most important skill – how to protect their water sources, produce their own food crops and adopt a more healthy Vegan style diet all of which will improve their environment.